Published: 13 October 2019

 Some of our residents, particularly in Onekawa, Tamatea, Greenmeadows and Pirimai have experienced dirty water issues over the past year.
-We understand it is aesthetically unpleasant - and we're committed to fixing the problem.
+We're committed to fixing the problem - you can read more detail about that here.
 In the meantime, here is what you can do if you experience dirty water - and what we're able to do to fix it.

 Turn on your garden tap and run it hard until the water becomes clear.
 If it is not running clear within 10 to 15 minutes, call our 24/7 Customer Service number (0800 462 7437).
 We'll arrange for a crew to come around and flush the mains pipes in your street.
 To help conserve water, please don't let your tap run longer than 15 minutes.
 Just call us if it the water isn't clear after this time.
 If you can resolve the problem yourself by running the tap, we'd really appreciate it if you could still give us a heads up that you've had problems.
 It only takes a couple of minutes to complete the Report It form and it'll help us track issues and trends within our network.

 If you've experienced dirty water issues in the past, we'd recommend you run your laundry tub taps first before you do your washing.
 If your water isn't running clear, then run your taps hard for up to 15 minutes.
 If things still look murky, then call our 24/7 Customer Service number - 0800 4 NAPIER - and we'll send our team out ASAP.